 - Recruit families to participate on decision-making groups, such as for the creation of a community garden

 Formal Networks of Support

 In addition to providing informal networks of support, it’s important to provide more formal opportunities for social connections.
 Sponsoring educational opportunities and identifying available community resources are two ways to provide more formal networks of support to families.

 Families are already in your program, so offering them the opportunity to attend educational workshops while they are there makes it easier for them to get information they need.
-Using information from parent surveys as well as your understanding of the unique needs and interests of the families you serve helps you plan workshops that are relevant.
+Using information from family surveys as well as your understanding of the unique needs and interests of the families you serve helps you plan workshops that are relevant.
 This information assists you in locating community trainers for the topics families identify.
 Creating a workshop schedule every six months encourages families to mark their calendars to make plans to attend.
 There are so many potential workshop topics.
 Some popular topics might include:

 - Child development

 - Challenging behaviors